-Fascia Sign Attached to the facia or return end of anawning.
+Types Fascia Sign Attached to the facia or return end of anawning.
 Pole or Pylon Signs A sign mounted on a single pole independent of any building or otherstructure.
 Projecting Wall Sign Attached to the wall of a building and projecting horizontally from the wall.
 Roof Sign A sign mounted on the roof of a building but do not project above the ridge cap.
 Roof signs will generally not be approved in business or residential zones.
-Under A sign attached underneath the awning or Awning/Verandah verandah at right angles from the façade of the Sign building.
-Wall Sign A sign attached directly tothe wall of the building or painted directly onto the wall excluding signs including the parapet of the building.
-Window Sign A sign applied on or inside the glass of windows and doors, or etched, painted or attached to the glass or displayed directly behind the surface.
+Under Awning/Verandah A sign attached underneath the awning or verandah at right angles from the façade of the Sign building.
+Wall Sign A sign attached directly to the wall of the building or painted directly onto the wall excluding signs including the parapet of the building.
+Window Sign A sign applied on or inside the glass of windows and doors, or etched , painted or attached to the glass or displayed directly behind the surface.
 Flags supported by a freestanding flag pole and not necessarily displaying any words or logos.
 Vertical Projecting Wall Signs Attached to the wall of a building.
 Wine Barrel Signs Signs which use a wine barrel as the template or mounting.
-Floodlit Sign Illuminated by an external source of artificial light.
-Post Supported Signs independent of any building or A signs supported by a post on either side pole otherstructure.
+Floodlit Sign Post Supported Signs Illuminated by an external source of artificial light.
+A signs supported by a post on either side pole independent of any build ding or otherstructure.
 Sandwich Board or A- Frame Sign A free standing sign within the property boundary.
+Prohibited Signs The following types of sign and are prohibited.
+Advertising Fixed to Trees Above ns do not contribute to the character of the towns or rural areas Any sign that uses a tree as a pole formounting.
+Signs mounted above the awning or verandah of a Awning Signs Billboards building.
+Additional billboards where the structure is erected for the express purpose of displaying advertising not associated with the use of the land are prohibited.